2024 GIS Day & Geography Awareness Week

 Ready to take a walk?
 This high-tech scavenger hunt will be on campus OR wherever you are!
 Grab your GPS-enabled smartphones to join finding the “caches.”

 Players use GPS devices (or their phones) to find the points, use clues to navigate to the “caches,” and finally take a picture of it.
 The team or individual who finishes earliest gets a GIS Day swag!
-Instructions will be available on a Google Doc on the event day.
+See instructions here.

 Across campus